 Is there anyone who doesn’t like smoothies?
 Whether your taste leans toward fruity and sweet or green and good for you, you can’t argue with the health benefits of adding more fresh fruits and veggies to your daily menu.
 One of the simplest ways to do so is by whipping up a nutrition-packed smoothie in a NutriBullet blender.

 A NutriBullet blender’s powerful motor can blast through pulp, skin, seeds, and stems that would stymie other blenders.
-You can make healthful smoothies with fresh produce in just seconds.
+You can make healthful smoothies with fresh produce in just seconds with these handy gadgets.
 And there’s no pulpy mess to clean up afterward.
 But there are lots of different NutriBullet models, so how do you choose the right one for you?

-At BestReviews, we are ready to help.
-We combine research and testing to bring you the information you need to make smart purchasing decisions.
-If you’re thinking about buying a NutriBullet blender, our shopping guide has plenty of information to savor.
+If you’re thinking about buying a NutriBullet blender, this shopping guide has plenty of information to savor.

-The NutriBullet blender debuted in 2012, a descendant of the Magic Bullet, a small, “personal” blender with a distinctive upside-down configuration, which was released about a decade earlier.
-With a more powerful motor and larger cups, the NutriBullet has gone on to sell millions of units and gain many devoted users, as well as imitators.
-NutriBullet models with added capabilities – from heat to Bluetooth connectivity – later joined the lineup.
+The NutriBullet blender debuted in 2012.
+It’s a descendent of the Magic Bullet, a small, personal blender with a distinctive upside-down configuration that was released about a decade earlier.
+With a more powerful motor and larger cups, the NutriBullet has gone on to sell millions of units and gain many devoted users.
+NutriBullet models with added capabilities—from heat to Bluetooth connectivity—later joined the lineup.

-When first introduced, NutriBullet blenders were targeted to an older audience interested in “slowing down the aging process.”
-Today, the benefits of eating more fresh fruits and vegetables are legion, and NutriBullet blenders appeal to anyone, young or old, who wants to eat a healthier diet.
+When first introduced, NutriBullet blenders were targeted at an older audience interested in “slowing down the aging process.”
+Today, the benefits of eating more fresh fruits and vegetables are legion, and NutriBullet blenders appeal to anyone who wants to eat a healthier diet.

 Dietary guidelines published by the USDA recommend that we focus on eating whole fruits, a varied assortment of vegetables of all colors, low-fat dairy, and less sugar and fat.
-The guidelines also encourage us to fill half our plates with fruits and vegetables – although there’s nothing that says that half-plate full of spinach, almonds, and bananas can’t be in liquid form.
+The guidelines also encourage us to fill half our plates with fruits and vegetables—although there’s nothing that says that a half-plate full of spinach, almonds, and bananas can’t be in liquid form.